 Main Street's external asset management business is conducted through its External Investment Manager.
 The External Investment Manager earns management fees based on the assets of the funds under management and may earn incentive fees, or a carried interest, based on the performance of the funds managed.
 Main Street entered into an agreement with the External Investment Manager to share employees in connection with its asset management business generally, and specifically for its relationship with HMS Income Fund, Inc. ("HMS Income").
 Through this agreement, Main Street shares employees with the External Investment Manager, including their related infrastructure, business relationships, management expertise and capital raising capabilities.
-In the first quarter of 2014, Main Street began allocating cost to the External Investment Manager pursuant to the sharing agreement.
-Main Street's total expenses for the years ended December 31, 2016, 2015 and 2014 are net of expenses allocated to the External Investment Manager of \$5.1 million, \$4.3 million and \$2.0 million, respectively.
+Main Street allocates the related expenses to the External Investment Manager pursuant to the sharing agreement.
+Main Street's total expenses for the years ended December 31, 2017, 2016 and 2015 are net of expenses allocated to the External Investment Manager of \$6.4 million, \$5.1 million and \$4.3 million, respectively.

 Investment income, consisting of interest, dividends and fees, can fluctuate dramatically due to various factors, including the level of new investment activity, repayments of debt investments or sales of equity interests.
 Investment income in any given year could also be highly concentrated among several portfolio companies.
-For the years ended December 31, 2016, 2015 and 2014, Main Street did not record investment income from any single portfolio company in excess of 10% of total investment income.
+For the years ended December 31, 2017, 2016 and 2015, Main Street did not record investment income from any single portfolio company in excess of 10% of total investment income.

-The following tables provide a summary of Main Street's investments in the LMM, Middle Market and Private Loan portfolios as of December 31, 2016 and 2015 (this information excludes the Other Portfolio investments and the External Investment Manager which are discussed further below):
+The following tables provide a summary of Main Street's investments in the LMM, Middle Market and Private Loan portfolios as of December 31, 2017 and 2016 (this information excludes the Other Portfolio investments and the External Investment Manager which are discussed further below):

-As of December 31, 2016
+As of December 31, 2017

-I Middle F Private
+Middle Private

-L MM(a) Market Loan
+I MM(a) Market Loan

-(dollars in millions)
+(d lollaı rs in millior ıs)

-Number of portfolio companies 73 78 46
+Number of portfolio companies 70 62 54

-Fair value \$ 892.6 \$ 630.6 \$ 342.9
+Fair value \$ 948.2 \$ 609.3 \$ 467.5

-Cost \$ 760.3 \$ 646.8 \$ 357.7
+Cost \$ 776.5 \$ 629.7 \$ 489.2

-% of portfolio at cost - debt 69.19 6 97.2% o 93.5%
+% of portfolio at cost - debt 67.1% 97.3% 93.6%

-% of portfolio at cost - equity 30.99 6 2.8% o 6.5%
+% of portfolio at cost - equity 32.9% 2.7% 6.4%

-% of debt investments at cost secured by first priority lien 92.19 6 89.1% o 89.0%
+% of debt investments at cost secured by first priority lien 98.1% 90.5% 94.5%

-Weighted-average annual effective yield(b) 12.59 6 8.5% o 9.6%
+Weighted-average annual effective yield(b) 12.0% 9.0% 9.2%

-Average EBITDA(c) \$ 5.9 \$ 98.6 \$ 22.7
+Average EBITDA(c) \$ 4.4 \$ 78.3 \$ 39.6

-- (a) At December 31, 2016, Main Street had equity ownership in approximately 99% of its LMM portfolio companies, and the average fully diluted equity ownership in those portfolio companies was approximately 36%. - (b) The weighted-average annual effective yields were computed using the effective interest rates for all debt investments at cost as of December 31, 2016, including amortization of deferred debt origination fees and accretion of original issue discount but excluding fees payable upon repayment of the debt instruments and any debt investments on non-accrual status.
-Weighted-average annual effective yield is higher than what an investor in shares of Main Street's common stock will realize on its investment because it does not reflect Main Street's expenses or any sales load paid by an investor. - (c) The average EBITDA is calculated using a simple average for the LMM portfolio and a weighted-average for the Middle Market and Private Loan portfolios.
-These calculations exclude certain portfolio companies, including five LMM portfolio companies, one Middle Market portfolio company and three Private Loan portfolio companies, as EBITDA is not a meaningful valuation metric for Main Street's investments in these portfolio companies.
+- (a) At December 31, 2017, Main Street had equity ownership in approximately 97% of its LMM portfolio companies, and the average fully diluted equity ownership in those portfolio companies was approximately 39%. - (b) The weighted-average annual effective yields were computed using the effective interest rates for all debt investments at cost as of December 31, 2017, including amortization of deferred debt origination fees and accretion of original issue discount but excluding fees payable upon repayment of the debt instruments and any debt investments on non-accrual status.
+The weighted-average annual effective yield is higher than what an investor in shares of Main Street's common stock will realize on its investment because it does not reflect Main Street's expenses or any sales load paid by an investor. - (c) The average EBITDA is calculated using a simple average for the LMM portfolio and a weighted-average for the Middle Market and Private Loan portfolios.
+These calculations exclude certain portfolio companies, including six LMM portfolio companies, one Middle Market portfolio company and three Private Loan portfolio companies, as EBITDA is not a meaningful valuation metric for Main Street's investments in these portfolio companies, and those portfolio companies whose primary purpose is to own real estate.